Solid wood construction

 If you want the highest quality sound use real solid woods.
-Real solid woods cure as they age giving them a better sound year after year.
+Solid woods cure as they age giving them a better sound year after year.
 Many leading guitar manufacturers offer almost-identical models featuring a choice between solid wood and laminate.
 Cosmetically, it’s hard to tell them apart.
-Pick each one up, however, and a different tale is told.
+Pick each one up however and a different tale is told.
 As laminates are at least partially made from glue, they simply cannot have the depth of tone and sustain that solid wood models do.
-A solid body resonates longer, and the sound is much more consistent.
+A solid guitar resonates longer, and the sound is much more consistent.
 The other advantage is durability.
 You want your guitar to last.
-A laminate model is apt to deteriorate more quickly, even if you take perfectly good care of it.
-A solid wood model will better handle the normal dings and scratches that result from long-time use and still sound great.
+A solid wood guitar will better handle the normal dings and scratches that result from long-time use and still sound better year after year.

 Genuine Fishman Electronics

 The #1 rated electronics systems used on acoustic guitars today.
 Our acoustic electric models allow you to plug into an amplifier or PA system and play them like full electrics essentially giving you two guitars in one.
 Unplugged they sound exactly like our full acoustics so there’s no acoustic sound loss.
 They also have built in auto tuners that tune your guitar in a fraction of the time it takes using conventional tuning methods.
 Our touring artists appreciate this as it saves time on stage and for beginning players the auto tuners actually train your ear so you develop a perfect sense of pitch.

 The #1 rated tuning machines used on acoustic guitars today.
 Lifetime warranty.
 Break a tuner and we’ll replace it free for life.